ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 ## Reservoirs map and tables

 Reservoirs are identified using a unique integer number (ID).
 The reservoirs map shows the outflow location of each reservoir: each outflow point has the ID of the relevant reservoir.
 Modelling of reservoirs within OS LISFLOOD then requires the following pieces of information: reservoir storage, minimum reservoir outflow, normal reservoir outflow, flood reservoir outflow (connected to 100 year return period discharge).
-The latter information is provuided to the code in .txt format (these txt files are traditionally called OS LISFLOOD tables).
+The latter information is provided to the code in .txt format (these txt files are traditionally called OS LISFLOOD tables).

 ### General map and tables information and possible source data